All inclusive prices suitable for those wishing to fly commercially but also those pilots wishing to expand their own flying horizons.

 Note: The holder of a CPL(A) may have the total amount of training required for the IR(A) reduced by 10 hours.

 Competency Based IR (CBIR)

-This is designed for pilots who already have a lot of instrument flight experience such as an IR(R) holder or someone who has already undertaken a lot of instrument training elsewhere, i.e. outside an ATO.
+This is designed for pilots who already have instrument flight experience such as an IR(R) holder or someone who has already undertaken instrument training elsewhere, i.e. outside an ATO.

 The course commences with an assessment flight to see how many hours training is needed.
 This can be as few as 10 hours if taken in a single engine aircraft.
 It the test is to be taken in a multi engine aircraft a minimum of 15 hours must be flown in the multi.